IgniteUI/igniteui-docfx/en/components/drop_down.md

 </div>

 #### Navigation directive
 Use the [igxDropDownItemNavigation]({environment:angularApiUrl}/classes/igxdropdownitemnavigationdirective.html) directive to enable keyboard navigation for the `igxDropDown` component.
 In order to allow the directive to handle all triggered events, it should be applied to the active (focused) element or a parent container.
-By default, a drop-down or its items don't take focus, so the directive can be placed on a `button` or `input`, for example, that controls the drop-down.
-The navigation directive value should target component that is or extends the [IgxDropDownBaseDirective]({environment:angularApiUrl}/classes/igxdropdownbasedirective.html) class.
+By default, a drop-down or its items don't take focus, so the directive can be placed on a `button` or `input` that will control the drop-down.
+The navigation directive value should target a component that is an instance or a descendant of the [IgxDropDownBaseDirective]({environment:angularApiUrl}/classes/igxdropdownbasedirective.html) class.

-The following sample demonstrates an input that opens and closes `igxDropDown` instance on click.
-Applying the [igxDropDownItemNavigation]({environment:angularApiUrl}/classes/igxdropdownitemnavigationdirective.html) directive on the input itself, will enable keyboard navigation, when using arrow up and arrow down.
-This relies on the default drop-down behavior with the [allowItemsFocus]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#allowitemsfocus) property disabled to allow the button input to maintain focus.
+The following sample demonstrates an input that opens and closes the `igxDropDown` instance on click.
+Applying the [igxDropDownItemNavigation]({environment:angularApiUrl}/classes/igxdropdownitemnavigationdirective.html) directive on the input itself will enable keyboard navigation when using the up and down arrow keys.
+This relies on the default drop-down behavior with the [allowItemsFocus]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#allowitemsfocus) property set to `false` to allow the input to maintain focus.

 ```html